danielnuriyev/engineering-blog/programming-languages.md

 For all Operating Systems, you may need to lower in stack and use C++ or even C.

-## Backend APIs
+## Backend

-Backend APIs can be developed in all languages listed above but they have inherent flaws:
+Backend APIs and workers can be developed in all languages listed above but they have inherent flaws:
 - Dart is the best choice for cross platform mobile apps but the language runs within JavaScript constraints, so why not just use JavaScript
 - JavaScipt is a good choice.
 A single nodejs process can handle multiple concurrent requests by placing them on a queue.
 The queue is handled by a single OS thread.
 This works well if you have access to multiple 1-2 core machines, otherwise it's worth spawning 1 nodejs process per core + you can keep one core free.
 The flaw of JavaScript/NodeJs is that if for whatever reason a single request takes much of CPU (non-IO) time, the whole queue will wait.
 To be on the safe side it is better to use languages that utilize multiple cores and identify stuck functions, like Go does.
 More about this later.
 Another flaw is that a nodejs process is limited to 1.5GB of memory.
 If you need more, JavaScript is not for you.
 - Kotlin runs on JVM whose flaws are: impossible to kill a stuck Thread, the amount of memory it uses is orders of magnitude greater than the actual data.
 But it does utilize multiple cores, so in this respect it is better than NodeJS.